strimaitis/Weather-App/README.md

 ## Searching

-### City Doesn't Exist
 Once the app has been launched on your device or a simulator, click the search icon in the top right corner to open the search page.
 To search for a city, type it in the search field and click the search cell below.

+### City Doesn't Exist
-If your city name is made up (ex: Houstatlantavegas, Gotham City) and more importantly **doesn't exist in America** (you'd be surprised how many cities exist in America) you can type it in and verifying you receive the following alert.
+If your city name is made up (ex: Houstatlantavegas, Gotham City) and more importantly **doesn't exist in America** (you'd be surprised how many cities exist in America) you can type it in and verify you receive the following alert.

 https://user-images.githubusercontent.com/33992296/228611207-374230c3-59c9-4250-9883-36d302e079bd.mov